analythium/analythium.github.io/docs/shiny-app.md

 )
 ```

-Similarly, we have a `server.R` file:
+Similarly, we have a `server.R` file defining the `server` function:

 ```r
 server <- function(input, output) {